w-mcilhagga/single-file-python-module/README.md

 ## Dependencies.

-What if your single file python module imports some other package outside of the standard library?
-Then you need to change your `setup.py` to say what those dependencies are.
-For example, if you need python version 3.10 or later, and say, [wikipedia](https://pypi.org/project/wikipedia/), then your `setup.py` file should look like this:
+What if your single file python module imports some other package outside of the standard library, and maybe a specific python version?
+Then you need to change your `setup.py` to include this information.
+For example, if you need python version 3.10 or later, and say, the [wikipedia](https://pypi.org/project/wikipedia/) package, then your `setup.py` file should look like this:

 ```python